Ralerus/eventlab-doc/Test Plan/Test-Plan.md

 #### 6.1.1 Test Plan Entry Criteria

 Building a new version of the software using the existing deployment and test environment.
-This environment consists of Travis CI to detect changes on GitHub and automatically test the software.
-Additionally, two Heroku instances for test and production are used.
+This environment consists of Travis CI to detect commits on GitHub and automatically test the software.
 Therefore, the in chapter 5 described test approaches will be executed.
+Additionally, two Heroku instances for development/test and production are used.

 #### 6.1.2 Test Plan Exit Criteria

-After all test run without throwing an exception, the software will be deployed to the Heroku server.
+After all test run without throwing an exception, the software will be deployed to the both Heroku instances.

 #### 6.1.3 Suspension and Resumption Criteria